eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_21<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If the User indicated that they want to verify the information registered about a Relying Party and the Wallet Unit retrieved this information either from the registration certificate or from the online service of the Registrar (see RPRC_16 - RPRC_18), it SHALL verify that all attributes requested in the presentation request are included in the list of attributes registered by the Registrar.
-If the outcome of the verification is negative, the Wallet Unit SHALL, when asking for User approval according to RPA_07, notify the User about the requested attributes that the Relying Party did not register.
+After receiving a presentation request from a Relying Party, a Wallet Unit SHALL verify that all attributes requested in the request are included in the list of attributes in the registration certificate included in the same request.
+If the outcome of the verification is negative, the Wallet Unit SHALL, when asking for User approval according to RPA_07, warn the User that the Relying Party is requesting more information than it has registered.
+In addition, the Wallet Provider SHALL determine, based on its risk analysis and security policy, whether the Wallet Unit must a) enable the User to approve (or reject) the presentation of all requested attributes, including the non-registered ones, b) enable the User to approve (or reject) the presentation of the registered attributes only, or c) reject the presentation of all requested attributes.

+*Note: This ensures that Wallet Providers comply with the 'general access policy' described in [CIR 2025/848].*

 </div>
 </div>